andradajus/Journalapp-rails/README.md

 Ruby version 3.2.2
 This project is made with large screen size and no media queuries have been used for smaller screen sizes

+Icons are fetched from [SVGRepo](https://www.svgrepo.com/).
+Credits to the owners.

 ## Gems used

 ### Simple calendar or [GitHub](https://github.com/excid3/simple_calendar)